Question,

 We are a school of Christian religious character.
 The RE programme of study provides understanding and tolerance of other cultures and religions, supporting the teaching of British Values and SMSC.
 It provides further pathways in to 6th Form and builds on the skills used and developed in Ebacc subjects.

 We offer the full range of Ebacc subjects at QEGS.
-English, Maths, Science, History and/or Geography make up the ‘core’ for all students until the end of KS4.
+English, Maths, Science, History and/or Geography and RS make up the ‘core’ for all students until the end of KS4.
 We currently offer three modern foreign languages in Years 10 to 13 (French, Spanish and German) and Spanish and French to Years 7 to 9.
 All students study Spanish in KS3 with the majority studying a second language until the end of Year 9.
 It is possible for all students to study one or two languages at KS4 and 5.
-Our ambition is for 50% of our students to study one language until the end of KS4.
-We are also aiming for 60 students to choose Triple Science as an option subject.
+Our ambition is for 70% of our students to study one language and 20% to study two languages until the end of KS4.

 All students choose from a broad range of courses which exceed the required guided learning hours.
 Students have additional opportunities to enrich their education via cocurricular clubs, work experience, careers activities, sports lessons and a fortnightly KS5 personal development programme.
 Students without a Level 4 in GCSE English or Maths are enrolled onto resit classes and are entered into the exams.